WindJammer6/23.-DiscoverSUTD-Event-Proposal-Submission-Event-Approval-and-Event-Publishing-Automation-Process/README.md

   - **Company Plan**: 100,000 tasks per month
   ```
   These limits are subject to change, so I recommend checking [Zapier](https://zapier.com/)'s official website here: https://zapier.com/pricing?utm_source=google&utm_medium=cpc&utm_campaign=gaw-row-nua-evr-search_brand_alldev_prospecting_long-tail_d2-ads&utm_term=zapier%20plans&utm_content=9066672&utm_ads_campaign_id=20557914454&utm_ads_adset_id=148745687490&utm_ads_ad_id=673971565677&gad_source=1&gclid=Cj0KCQjwz7C2BhDkARIsAA_SZKZzYN3tgB8lokB0A7jICgdcD-mXzIyIQQKR3FNVFIzg8cPc7ygOAPwaAv14EALw_wcB ([Zapier](https://zapier.com/)'s pricing and rates) for the most up-to-date information.

-rmb to 'lock' the database somehow after it's done? to prevent anyone from messing with it especially the column headers? and also need to remind them not to tamper and edit the Tally form. maybe set it as the first thing to mention in this repo，which is to not mess with any of the files if they don't know Zapier and what they are doing!!